Nekros-dsc/Naoki-Bot/README.md

 }
 ```
 ---
-*The script was make by Funny & Betaa*
+*The script was made by Funny & Betaa*
 ---